 Marketing is an inherently context-heavy discipline.
 The old adage — the right message, to the right person, at the right time — is fundamentally a data and context problem.
 Personalization isn't a tactic anymore; it's the baseline expectation, and executing it requires knowing your customer data, business logic, past performance, and brand inside and out.
 That's a lot of context.
 Too much to paste into a chat window.
 For most mid-market teams, there isn't a budget to waste on broad, generic campaigns.
 Precision matters.
 Context isn't just helpful — it's the job.

-What you will do with Project Halo.
+What you can do with the Campaigns module.

 What this looks like in practice.